Why is training in human subjects protection important?

 - Doctoral advisers

-- MHR thesis advisers
+- BML thesis advisers

 - Students conducting non-class-related research under the guidance of a faculty member